CityofToronto/bdit_data-sources/here/here_aggregation.md

 | --- | --- | --- |
 | Lakeshore Blvd | Park Lawn Rd | York St |

-In this case, we can either go to the travel time request app and draw the segment there, or route them with a function.
+In this case, we can either go to the travel time request app and draw the segment ourselves, or route them with a function.

 Steps to draw segments from text description: